AdobeDocs/experience-manager-learn.en/help/forms/adaptive-forms/form-data-model-service-as-step-in-workflow-video-use.md

 To test this capability on your server, follow the below instructions
 * [Download and deploy the setvalue bundle](https://forms.enablementadobe.com/content/DemoServerBundles/SetValueApp.core-1.0-SNAPSHOT.jar).
 This is the custom OSGI bundle which sets metadata properties.
->![NOTE]In AEM Forms 6.5 and above this capability is available out of the box
+>![NOTE]In AEM Forms 6.5 and above this capability is available out of the box as [describe here](form-data-model-service-as-step-in-aem65-workflow-video-use.md)

 * Setup tomcat with SampleRest.war file as described [here](https://docs.adobe.com/content/help/en/experience-manager-learn/forms/ic-print-channel-tutorial/introduction.html).The war file deployed in Tomcat has the code to return the applicant's credit score.
 The credit score is random number between 200 and 800

-* [Import the assets into AEM using package manager](assets/invokefdmasservicestep.zip).The package contains the following:
+* [Import the assets into AEM using package manager](assets/invoke-fdm-as-service-step.zip).The package contains the following:

   * Workflow model which uses FDM step.
   * Form Data Model that is used in the FDM step.